10-Day Portugal Trip (Part 1/5) – 4 Days in Lisbon

 Lx Factory

 We particularly popped into the Livraria Ler Devagar, formerly a printing space converted into a beautiful bookstore.
-Upon stepping in, you’d be greeted by a wall of books that span across two storey and all the way up to the ceiling, plus the unmissable sculpture of a bicycle hanging in the middle of the shop.
+Upon stepping in, you’d be greeted by a wall of books that spans across two storeys and all the way up to the ceiling, plus the unmissable sculpture of a bicycle hanging in the middle of the shop.

 Cafe Garagem